 The NZRLF qR and LenMod models show close agreement in estimated trends for indicators of performance and status.
-Both models indicate a general decline in legal-sized lobster biomass in the NZRLF from the late 1980s to 2008 (Figure 3-12a).
+Both models indicate a general decline in legalsized lobster biomass in the NZRLF from the late 1980s to 2008 (Figure 3-12a).
 Over the next two seasons biomass increased before either gradually decreasing (qR) or remaining relatively stable (LenMod).
-Over the last four seasons both models show increasing biomass trends with the 2020 estimate at approximately 1,388 t.
+Over the last five seasons both models show increasing biomass trends with the 2021 estimate at approximately 1,629 t, the highest since 2002.

 Corresponding to the declining trend in biomass, egg production has also decreased since the 1980s (Figure 3-12b).
-In 2020, total egg production was estimated to be approximately 149 billion which is one of the lowest estimates on record.
-The 2020 estimate equates to approximately 11% of unfished egg production (Figure 3-12c).
+In 2021, total egg production was estimated to be approximately 172 billion.
+The 2021 estimate equates to approximately 13% of unfished levels but with increases in recent seasons (Figure 3-12c).

 In response to declines in biomass and egg production, exploitation rate was considerably reduced in 2009 when the TACC was lowered to 310 t from 470 t (Figure 3-12d).
-Over the next 5 seasons exploitation rate increased before declining after 2015.
-The 2020 estimate is approximately 19%, which is the lowest estimate on record.
+Over the next 5 seasons annual exploitation rates increased before declining after 2015.
+The 2021 estimate is approximately 19%, which is the lowest estimate on record.

 Outputs from the qR model suggest that recruitment has been highly variable but in recent seasons has been low in a historical context (Figure 3-12e).
-In 2020 estimates were approximately 0.50 million lobsters.
-Temporal trends in recruitment estimated by both models are strongly correlated with PRI estimates from logbook data (1994-2020) ($R^2 = 0.91$).
+In 2021 estimates ranged from approximately 0.61-0.71 million individuals.
+Temporal trends in recruitment estimated by both models are strongly correlated with PRI estimates from logbook data (1994-2021) ( $R^2 = 0.92$ ).